WheelPower Inter Spinal Unit Games 2025

 Written by Martin McElhatton OBE – Chief Executive of WheelPower

-When I first started at WheelPower in 1988 I recall that Jean Stone MBE, the Sports Administrator for the charity and Harry Metcalfe the remedial gymnast at National Spinal Injuries Centre, Stoke Mandeville came up with the concept of organising a competition between spinal units, very much linked to the origins of the Paralympic Movement and the first Stoke Mandeville Games held in July 1948.
+When I first started at WheelPower in 1988, I remember Jean Stone MBE, our Sports Administrator, and Harry Metcalfe, the remedial gymnast at the National Spinal Injuries Centre in Stoke Mandeville, developing the idea of a competition between spinal units.
+It was a concept deeply rooted in the history of the Paralympic Movement and the first Stoke Mandeville Games held in July 1948.

 Photo: © Graham Bool Photography

-The new Inter Spinal Unit Games were supported by the Marchday Charitable Fund and brought together patients and staff from Spinal Units around the United Kingdom with an invitation also extended to the Spinal Unit in Dublin, Ireland.
-Each team of up to eight participants had the chance to try a range of sports and enter in competitions to win the coveted Marchday Shield for the winning Unit.
+The new Inter Spinal Unit Games were supported by the Marchday Charitable Fund and brought together patients and staff from spinal units across the United Kingdom, with an invitation also extended to the spinal unit in Dublin.
+Each team of up to eight participants had the opportunity to try a range of sports and compete for the coveted Marchday Shield, awarded to the winning unit.

-Over the years the Games have become a regular feature in WheelPower’s calendar and whilst the emphasis is on participation, raising awareness of what sports are available for people with Spinal Cord Injuries and a great social event, there have also been a number of participants who have gone on to compete in national tournaments and several who have become Paralympians.
+Over the years, the Games have become a regular fixture in WheelPower’s calendar.
+While the focus is on participation, raising awareness of sporting opportunities for people with spinal cord injuries, and offering a valuable social experience, the event has also seen several participants go on to compete in national competitions – and even become Paralympians.

 Photo: © Graham Bool Photography